 For most of his NBA career, D-Wade helped take the franchise to new heights.
-The three-time NBA champion won titles alongside superstars Shaquille O’Neal, LeBron James and Chris Bosh, and built an amazing individual resume that makes him one of the best players in NBA history.
+The three-time NBA champion won titles alongside superstar teammates Shaquille O’Neal, LeBron James and Chris Bosh, and built an amazing individual resume that makes him one of the best players in NBA history.

 In addition to his three rings and deep playoff runs, Flash won an NBA Finals MVP, a scoring title, and earned 13 NBA All-Star appearances.
 His talent was undeniable.

-Off the court, the superstar values his family above all.
+Off the court, Wade values his family above all.
 He’s as known for his relationship with actress Gabrielle Union as he is for his basketball career these days.

 He had to go through some storms to get there, though.